hove-io/navitia/documentation/slate/source/includes/stuff.md

 ## Request date

-The request date represents datetime for Jourenys API, from_datetime for  Schedules API or now for the others APIs.
+The request date represents datetime for Journeys API, from_datetime for  Schedules API or now for the others APIs.
-The default value is now
+The default value is now.

 # Summary